makyo/adiaux/README.md

 ```
 Usage: python adiaux.py archive before_date

-archive     - the csv file from your downloaded twitter archive
+archive     - the JSON file from your downloaded twitter archive
 before_date - the cut-off date for tweets; tweets posted before that date will
               be deleted.

 You must fill out adiaux.ini with your API keys.
 See README.md for deets.
 ```

-It will attempt to load the tweets from the CSV file you gave it and check for tweets that were posted before the date you gave it.
+It will attempt to load the tweets from the JSON file you gave it and check for tweets that were posted before the date you gave it.
 Next, it will attempt to connect to twitter with the credentials you gave it in the ini file.
 Finally, it will attempt to delete all of the tweets it found.

 If all goes well, you should see something like the following:

 ```
-$ python adiaux.py tweets.csv 2016-01-01
+$ python adiaux.py tweets.js 2016-01-01
 Parsing your twarchive...
 Verifying twitter creds...
 Okay, this is could take a LONG time